JangHyun1994/technical-writing.gitlab/onboarding/tw_quiz.md

 1. Which GitLab project has the handbook?

-1. In the documentation, does GitLab use contractions like "don't" or "can't"?
+1. In the documentation, does GitLab allow use of contractions like "don't" or "can't"?

 1. How do you add a new topic to the sidebar table of contents?